Poinsettia Care

 If there is one plant that is associated with Christmas it is the Poinsettia plant.
 They are the Christmas house plant!
 I don't know anybody that does not have at least one plant at home once the Christmas season begins.
-One of the reasons for this I guess is that Poinsettias are one of the few plants that flower around this time of the year.
+One of the reasons for this I guess is that they are one of the few plants that flower around this time of the year.

-The Poinsettia plant originates from Mexico and Central-America where they reach heights up to 12 ft.
+These colorful plants originate from Mexico and Central-America where they reach heights up to 12 ft.
 The flowers appear from December until February.

-Plant breeding has resulted in many different poinsettia colors that are available today.
+Plant breeding has resulted in many different colors that are available today.
 Red is of course still the most popular color but you can also get salmon, cream pink or white poinsettias.
 New varieties are bred all the time: two colored flowers, speckled or crinkled flowers... the choice is yours.

 A lot of people think that growing Poinsettias is difficult.
 It is not!
 The mistake a lot of people make is that they over-water their plants!
 Don't keep Poinsettias constantly wet or let them sit in water for a long time.
 They will drop their leaves and die because they start rotting.
 Instead keep them fairly dry.
 I only water them when they start to curl in their leaves.